abilandz/PH8124/Lecture_9/Lecture_9.md

 If the first line has expanded in the list of files we want to delete, we can reuse the same brace expansion in the second line as the argument for **rm** command.

-**Example:** How to make directly in the terminal a few directories, and automatically change working directory into the last one created?
+**Example:** How to make directly in the terminal a few directories, and automatically change the working directory into the last one created?

 ```bash
 $ mkdir Dir1 Dir2 Dir3 && cd $_